A generic FAQ for all of our Arabic scripts fonts can be found here: Arabic Fonts – FAQ. FAQs specific to Awami Nastaliq are found below.

 What is so special about Awami Nastaliq?

 This font is designed to work with the Graphite advanced font technology.
 To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite.
 These advanced capabilities provide access to the variant character forms used in some languages.
-See Smart Font Features.
+See Smart Font Features and What is Special About Awami Nastaliq?

 What does Awami mean?

-Awami means “of the people”, “of the common population” or “public”.
-It is an Arabic script font specifically intended for a wide variety of languages using the Nastaliq style of Southwest Asia.
+Awami is an Urdu word meaning “of the people”, “of the common population” or “public”.
+Awami Nastaliq is an Arabic script font specifically intended for a wide variety of languages using the Nastaliq style of Southwest Asia.

 What characters are included with this release?